Search here...

 PG-13

 If your tween enjoys the scary movie with a bit of a slasher twist, Happy Death Day might be a good one to check out.
-The plot of the movie tells the story of a woman who relives the day of her murder over and over.

 Don’t forget if you’re looking for more Halloween-themed inspiration, we can help you with that too: